alekssadowski95/OpenOMP/README.md

 Niche markets are usually organized through specialized forums.
 Having a dedicated platform for a niche market helps the market to grow by making it more accessible than searching through obscure forums.

 ## Getting started
-You can try out OpenOMP live by clicking on this link:
+You can try out OpenOMP live here: https://heroku.com

-https://heroku.com